-To help grow the business, Tim delivered fuel, filled wind machines at all hours during the cold winters, performed cleaning and maintenance tasks and began calling on new customers to expand the number of retail outlets serviced.
+To help grow the business, Tim delivered fuel, filled wind machines at all hours of the night during the cold winters, performed cleaning and maintenance tasks.
+Tim began calling on new customers to expand the number of retail outlets serviced.

 Jason, Tim and Marilyn’s son, as a young child would ride in the truck with his dad helping with the farm deliveries.
 He continued working during his summer vacations throughout his school years.
 In 1984 Jason, the 3rd generation, came to work for the company doing cleaning and maintenance tasks, all the while working his way up through the many different job duties to gain the experience thats was needed for customer sales.

 Jason Patterson(“J.P.”), Tim and Marilyn’s son-in-law, came to work for the company in 1994 as a truck driver and began learning the business, visiting and assisting the customers on a daily basis.